Join Our FREE Live Webinar

 Notice of Sale

-If after the 90 days, the homeowner is unable to fix the default, the lender will give a Notice of Sale.
+If, after 90 days, the homeowner is unable to fix the default, the lender will give a Notice of Sale.
 The notice will show that the trustee is scheduled to auction the property within the next 21 days.

 The lender will send the notice of sale to the homeowner as well as publish it on the local newspapers for three weeks before the set auction date.
 However, the homeowners can still reinstate the mortgage until five days to the auction.